Dental Sealants in Manhattan, NY

 Does getting dental sealants hurt?

 Not at all.
 The sealant material is simply brushed onto your teeth, making the procedure completely pain-free.
+The application of dental sealants is a quick and straightforward process that does not involve any drilling or discomfort.

 Are dental sealants bad for you?